About Aloe

-Aloe has small amounts of vitamins & minerals, 20 or more amino acids, 9 enzymes, polysaccharides, trace elements, growth stimulants, electrolytes, anti-inflamitorties.
+Aloe has small amounts of vitamins and minerals, 20 or more amino acids, 9 enzymes, polysaccharides, trace elements, growth stimulants, electrolytes, anti inflamitories.

-This formula is compliments of Sue from her Parrot Beak & Feather Disease site
+This formula is from Sue & her Parrot Beak and Feather Disease site.
+Sue writes:

 Get an ordinary clean spray bottle.
 Do not use one that has had any kind of chemicals in it.